Home

 There are a variety of treatments for sleep apnea, including:

-• natural cure for sleep apnea - I strongly believe that behavioral treatments have significant advantages and should be explored early in patients with sleep disorders.
+• Natural cure for sleep apnea - I strongly believe that behavioural treatments have significant advantages and should be explored early in patients with sleep disorders.

 • avoidance of alcohol and sedative medications